lunatech-labs/lunatech-beginner-quarkus-course/slides/03-qute.md

 <!-- .slide: data-background="#abcdef" -->
 ## Exercise: A Qute Hello World

+Note:
+* Point out that they can go to the Dev UI and preview the template by passing some JSON

 ## Qute Virtual Methods

 Qute allows you to call _virtual methods_ on values.
-They are called _virtual_ because they don't correspond to real methods on the Java value, but to
+They are called _virtual_ because they don't correspond to real methods on the Java value

 ```html [|1|2-3]
 <p>Name: {name}</p>